JunkFood02/Seal/README.md

 - Embed metadata and video thumbnail into extracted audio files supported by [mutagen](https://github.com/quodlibet/mutagen).

+- Download all videos in playlist in one click

 - Execute custom yt-dlp command with template.

 - Manage in-app downloads.